sophiethorpe/ac215_DecAide/README.md

 **Project:** The "DecAide" project is a virtual tool designed to help celebrity stylists quickly access historical fashion references by analyzing high-fashion runway images.
 The team scraped approximately 6,000 runway images from vogue.com and trained a deep learning model using transfer learning with ResNet50.
 The model categorizes fashion looks by era, allowing stylists to streamline their research process when styling clients, especially for events like the Met Gala, where specific fashion themes must be followed.
 The project utilizes Docker containers and Google Cloud for scalability, with plans for further model optimization and deployment.

-Our midterm presentation is in the `Midterm Presentation` folder.

-## **Milestone4**

-In this milestone, we have the components for frontend, API service, also components from previous milestones for data management, including versioning, as well as the computer vision and language models.
+We have the components for frontend, API service, also components from previous milestones for data management, including versioning, as well as the computer vision and language models.
 This will be our user-facing application that ties together the various components built in previous milestones.

 ### Application Design